cpadilla/christofer-rocks/Articles.md

 # Articles

-* Why I use FreeBSD
+* My opinions on Operating Systems
 * Time
   - Standardizing measurements of time and space
       - Universal Time